-Oat milk is available as an impressively creamy and sweet alternative to dairy and soy milks. -- Pureharvest Organic oat Milk is available in 1lt UHT cartons
+Oat milk is available as an impressively creamy and sweet alternative to dairy and soy milks. -- Pureharvest Organic Organic Oat Milk (containing 15% whole oats) is available in 1lt UHT cartons.

 Nutritional value per 100 g (3.5 oz)